Manchester Health Academy Project Handed Over On Time

 B&E Boys are pleased to report that the second phase of work at Manchester Health Academy, Wythenshawe has now been completed on schedule.

 Work began on the project in February 2017.
-The project consisted of delivering six additional classrooms, car parking, and significant infrastructure work to facilitate future sport pitch flooding and further car parking.
+The project consisted of delivering six additional classrooms, car parking, and significant infrastructure work to facilitate future sport pitches and further car parking.

 As ever, it is pleasing to see another major project completed both on time and within budget.
 Chief Architect, Charles Shorland, said, “May I place on record my thanks to everyone at Boys, and in particular the site manager, for a job well done.”